Hudson Theatre Works was founded, by Karen Brady, Gregory Erbach and Frank Licato, as a non-profit, 501(c)3, professional Equity theater, in 2012.

 Tom JeszeckBoard President

-Tom Jeszeck has worked on Wall Street as a Financial Consultant for over 25 years, the last 15 with Janney Montgomery Scott.
+Tom Jeszeck has worked on Wall Street as a Financial Advisor for over 25 years and is currently with Wells Fargo Advisors in Florham Park.
 With a music and theater background and a degree from Westminster Choir College he sings professionally with the Glen Ridge Choral Society and the Cathedral Choir at the Basilica of the Sacred Heart in Newark.
 He has appeared in musical and nonmusical theater productions with the Players Guild of Leonia, Summit Playhouse, Ridgewood Gilbert & Sullivan, Smiling Rhino, Montclair Operetta and Hudson Theatre Works.
-He has served on the board of Hudson Theatre Works since 2011 and previously heald the office of Treasurer.
+He has served on the board of Hudson Theatre Works since 2011 and previously held the office of Treasurer.
 As a Financial Consultant he manages investments, utilizes financial planning and sells insurance products.

 Frank LicatoArtistic Director